What is the Graston Technique®?

 ANSWER: It is common to experience minor discomfort during the procedure and some bruising afterwards.
 This is a normal response and part of the healing process.
 I can tell you that if you stick with your treatment schedule, often the results are dramatic and people are surprised by the results.

 ANSWER: Patients usually receive 2 to 3 treatments per week over a 4-5 week period.
 Most patients have a positive response between the 4th to 6th treatment.
 Many patients choose to come in periodically after their condition has been resolved because preventative care makes sure the condition or injury doesn’t come back.

 Is Graston Technique® something new?

 ANSWER: The concept of Graston Technique® is grounded in the works of Dr. James Cyriax, an English orthopedic surgeon.
-The use of the specially designed instruments and protocol is new, however there are many copy-cat techniques coming up now.
+The use of the specially designed Graston instruments and protocol is new, however there are many copy-cat techniques coming up now.
 Many patient who come to our office have never heard of Graston before, but are pleasantly surprised.

 What kind of results does Graston Technique® produce?

 ANSWER: Historically, the Graston Technique® has had positive outcomes in 75–90 percent of all conditions treated.
 It is equally effective in restoring function to acute and chronic injuries, and pre- and postsurgical patients.